canonical/ubuntu-pro-client/docs/index.rst

          Ubuntu `Livepatch`_ reduces costly unplanned maintenance by patching vulnerabilities while the system runs.
-It removes the need to immediately reboot the kernel after an upgrade so that you can schedule downtime for when it's convenient.
+It removes the need to immediately reboot after a kernel upgrade so that you can schedule downtime when it's convenient.
 This tooling is available through ``livepatch`` and is one of the services we enable by default.

-         * Find out more about what Livepatch can do for your organisation in the `Livepatch documentation`_, or find out :doc:`how to enable it<howtoguides/enable_livepatch>`.
+         * Find out more about what Livepatch can do for your organisation in the `Livepatch documentation`_, or learn :doc:`how to enable it<howtoguides/enable_livepatch>` with ``pro``.

        Want more information?